Pond work for Great Crested Newts

 The Partnerships are working with landowners in what is known as ‘Strategic Opportunity Areas’ – locations where GCNs have been found through surveys and/or are known to be moving around – using guidelines produced by Natural England.

-In 2018/19 Kent was one of four counties incorporating 32 local authorities involved in this Natural England scheme.
-KSCP managed the restoration or creation of 19 ponds in and around Ashford from September to March when amphibians are less active.
-The scheme is very popular and in 2019/20, KSCP will be completing another 29 ponds on both farmland and private land.
+Since 2018/19 Kent was one of four counties incorporating 32 local authorities involved in this Natural England scheme.
+KSCP have now managed the restoration or creation of over 200 ponds in the Stour Catchment.
+Works are conducted from September to March when amphibians are less active.
+The scheme is very popular and in 2026/27, KSCP will be completing another 45 ponds on both farmland and private land.
 There are now 11 counties (69 local authorities in total) in England involved with the scheme.

 Great crested newt eggs

-There are signs already that the scheme is working; during a post-works pond check of a 360m2 pond restoration in Bethersden in February 2020, GCN eggs were found on floating leaf debris.
+There are signs already that the scheme is working; during a post-works pond check of a 360m2 pond restoration in Bethersden, GCN eggs were found on floating leaf debris.
 Considering this pond just 3-months previous was overgrown, shallow and unsuitable for amphibians, this is fantastic news!

 If you have a pond which is in need of restoration, or have space for a creation, please get in touch: kentishstour@kent.gov.uk or 03000 410900.